AASani29/Daekho/README.md

 - Create a Firebase project
 - Enable Authentication (Email/Password)
 - Set up Firestore database
-- Configure your Firebase credentials
+- Get your Firebase credentials for the `.env` file

 ### 5. Run the App